 Section 5: Changes in States of Matter

 Matter often changes.
-When enough heat is added to liquid, it will begin to boil and turn into a gas.
+When enough heat is added to a liquid, it will begin to boil and turn into a gas.
 The bubbles are water vapor, and as more heat is added, the bubbles become larger and larger.
 The boiling point of a liquid is the temperature at which the liquid begins to vaporize.
 The added heat gives the molecules in the liquid more kinetic energy.
 Vaporization is the change from a liquid state to a gaseous state.
 Vaporization can be used to describe both boiling and evaporation.
 Evaporation is vaporization that occurs only at the surface of a liquid.
 It can occur at temperatures below the liquid’s boiling point.
-If you leave a cup of water out on the counter unattended, eventually the water will evaporate.
+For example, if you leave a cup of water unattended on the counter, the water will eventually evaporate.

 - What is boiling point?

 - Explain evaporation.